jsebfranck/contentful-publication/README.md

-### TODO

-- Tests : finish content sync tests
-- Perf : don't retrieve the space for each item to synchronize
-- store last token in s3?
-- don't update content models if nothing changed
+Tool to synchronize model, entries and assets between two Contentful spaces.

-### How to use
+### How to use?

-- create config file following the example in examples/config.json
+- Create a config file following the example in examples/config.json
 - To synchronize contents and models :
 ```
   node ./bin/fullSync.js -c path/to/config`
 ```
-- To synchronize only the contents
+- To synchronize only the contents (entries and assets)
 ```
   node ./bin/fullSync.js -c path/to/config -t content
 ```